Lego Jurassic World (theme): Short films and television series

 In promotion of Jurassic World: Fallen Kingdom, Lego produced two short films titled Rescue Blue and Escape the Indoraptor, with a variant featured on YouTube where it was separated into four parts, and at the end of each part the audience was given the option to choose between two different outcomes.

 Lego Jurassic World: The Secret Exhibit is a prequel to Jurassic World.
 It aired on NBC on November 29, 2018.

 Lego Jurassic World: Legend of Isla Nublar is a 13-episode animated miniseries that premiered in 2019.
 The series is also a prequel to Jurassic World, chronicling the park operations.
 A two-part special for the series, titled Lego Jurassic World: Double Trouble, premiered in 2020.

-Lego Jurassic World: Keep Your Dinosars Safe is a web short released on YouTube in 2020.
+Lego Jurassic World: Keep Your Dinosaurs Safe is a web short released on YouTube in 2020.
 It features Owen and Blue teaching about the symptoms of COVID-19 and how to stay safe.

+In May 2023, seven short videos for Lego Jurassic World were released on YouTube, including A dinosaur in a supermarket, Dinosaurs are among us!, A baby Velociraptor on a rescue mission, A hunt for a Giganotosaurus, Dinosaurs at a construction site Dinosaurs in the streets and Velociraptor at a farm.

+In June 2023, six short videos for Lego Jurassic Park 30th anniversary were released on YouTube that inspired by both Lego Jurassic Park 30th anniversary sets as well as Jurassic Park film.

+Lego Jurassic Park: The Unofficial Retelling is a short film released on Peacock in October 2023.
+It features Dr. Ian Malcolm tells the story (in his point of view) of the time he, Alan Grant and Ellie Sattler were invited by John Hammond for a tour of Jurassic Park, however through the meddlings of Dennis Nedry, the power to the park is shutdown in which they all have to survive the escaped dinosaurs and get the power back online in order to call for help.
+The short plays exactly like the film except for some interpretations to make it suitable for children, that includes the deaths of the characters such as Robert Muldoon and Dennis Nedry (who are allegedly having tea with the dinosaurs and never seen again), especially the demise of Donald Gennaro and Ray Arnold (who had survived near the end of the film when the power came back and called the chopper).
+As the story ended, Dr. Malcolm wants to read his role in Isla Sorna, but his neighbor (who looks a lot like Steven Spielberg) snatched his book and ran away with Ian trying to get it back.